 Common Career Mistakes and How to Avoid Them

-Are you doing everything to grow you career without success?
-Have you ever thought about why your friend or colleague is promoted while you’re still in the same spot?
-In reality, the majority of us make mistakes in our work that slow down growth.
-Keep reading to discover these mistakes and learn how they can be avoided.
+Are you doing everything to advance the status of your career without success?
+Have you ever asked yourself what the reason is for why your friend or colleague gets promoted, while you’re still in the same place?
+Most of us make mistakes that stall our professional the pace of growth.
+Read on to learn about the mistakes we make and how to avoid them.

 Key Takeaways

-- Find mentorship, Continuing Education and transferable skills Training to keep your skills on top of your game.
+- Find mentorship, Continuing Education and transferable skill set Training to keep your skills competitive.

 Not Establishing Goals

-Are you able to articulate a idea of where you’d like be in the next year, or two years?
-Failing to set achievable goals can hinder progress.
-Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on your career advancement.
-In order to increase job satisfaction make sure that your goals align with your personal preferences.
+Do you have a clear picture of where you’d like to be in the next year or two years?
+Setting goals that are realistic can slow progress.
+Set clear short and long-term objectives prioritizing those with the greatest impact on your career advancement.
+In order to increase job satisfaction be sure your objectives align with your personal goals.

 - Join online forums related to your field